 An outdoor elopement in the Edinburgh hills

-This pair picked Scotland because they fell in love with it and when we heard their story we fell in love a little too.
+Today’s #TBT takes us back to this Edinburgh elopement.
+We are as much in love with it now as we were then.
 A hilltop ceremony, a stroll through an Edinburgh bookshop and dinner at The Scotsman Hotel – romance doesn’t get much better than this…

 We absolutely love the setting for your wedding!
 What inspired you to choose Arthur’s Seat and were you worried about the weather?